raghu-vijaykumar/docs/content/docs/data-engineering/apache-beam/_index.md

 Data being processed in a pipeline is part of a PCollection.
 Types of PCollections based on data source are:

 - **Bounded**: it is finite and you know it, as in batch use cases
-- **Unbounded**: it may be never end, you don’t know, as in streaming use cases
+- **Unbounded**: it may never end, you don’t know, as in streaming use cases

 Characteristics of PCollection: